LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-is-her.md

 with her presence and caress,

-and my persistent kisses on her colored chick.
+and my persistent kisses on her chick.

 &nbsp;